ZSKYC/HelioX20/Installation/WindowsFastboot.md

-## Windows Host - NEW
+## Windows Host

-This section show how to install a new operating system to your MediaTek X20 using the fastboot method on a Windows host computer.
+This section show how to install the Android operating system to your MediaTek X20 using the fastboot method on a Windows host computer.

 ***

-- **Step 1**: Make sure you have downloaded all files/images to your Windows host machine
+- **Step 1**: Download and untar/unzip all necessary files
 - **Step 2**: Make sure "fastboot" and "adb" are set up on you Windows host machine
 - **Step 3**: Prepare MediaTek X20 development board
 - **Step 4**: Boot MediaTek X20 development board into Fastboot mode